Corn and Soybean Oil Supplies - Adequacy for Biofuels Production

-Exports are the other major source of demand for U.S. corn and typically have been the most volatile demand component.
+Exports are the other major source of demand for U.S. corn, and typically have been the most volatile demand component.
 Major competitors of U.S. corn in world markets are feed wheat and South American corn.
 Major sources of feed wheat exports include the European Union (EU) and former Soviet republics.
 These competing supplies of wheat and corn both are likely to be down substantially from last season.
-Even so, U.S. supplies are expected to be adequate to meet increased export market demand, with ending carryover stocks (reserve supplies) of corn next summer remaining near this year’s level.
+Even so, U.S. supplies are expected to be adequate to meet increased export market demand, with ending carryover stocks (supply remaining at the end of the marketing year) of corn next summer remaining near this year’s level.

-More Detail on Developments affecting Feed & Export Demand for U.S. Corn
+More Detail on Developments affecting Feed and Export Demand for U.S. Corn

 The nation’s corn exports have been in a very slight downward trend since reaching the previous record high in 1980-81.
 Exports of distillers grain are expanding and have replaced a small amount of corn in international markets.
 The slight downward trend was interrupted temporarily in 2007-08.
-Note that U.S. corn exports also have shown a long term pattern of periodic one-year increases in response to temporarily reduced foreign production, followed by a sharp decline the next year.
+Note that U.S. corn exports also have shown a long-term pattern of periodic one-year increases in response to temporarily reduced foreign production, followed by a sharp decline the next year.
 The 2007-08 marketing year was one of those occurrences, generated in part by major reductions in wheat production and wheat feeding because of adverse weather in Australia, Europe, former Soviet republics and other areas.
 Global wheat feeding normally is about 4.2 to 4.4 billion bushels (corn equivalent).
-Because of widespread adverse weather in major wheat-growing areas in 2007-08, it dropped to an estimated 3.79 billion bushels.
+In 2007-08 because of widespread adverse weather in major wheat-growing areas, it dropped to an estimated 3.79 billion bushels.
 That was a drop of about 400 million bushels from the previous year, thus contributing strongly to the surge in U.S. corn exports.
 With a record world wheat crop the following year, U.S. corn exports declined sharply in 2008-09.

 Stronger U.S. Corn Exports Likely in 2009-10